This page provides detailed profiles of postgraduate and early career researchers to facilitate knowledge exchange and collaborative projects.

 Rosanne van der Voet is a PhD student in Creative Writing at the University of Sheffield.
 She has a background in European Culture and Literature (BA University of Amsterdam) and Literature, Landscape and Environment (MA Bath Spa University).
 Among other things, she is interested in material ecocriticism and creative practice, representations of sea and coast in contemporary literature, and development of new writing styles in response to the environmental crisis.

 Her PhD project explores what kinds of stories can make the environmental crisis of the oceans tangible, with a particular focus on the coast of South-Holland.

-Paula Wieczorek (M.A.) is a PhD candidate and an academic teacher at the University of Rzeszów, Poland.
+Paula Wieczorek (PhD) is Assistant Professor at the Department of English Studies, University of Information Technology and Management in Rzeszów, Poland.
 Her particular fields of interest include posthumanism, ecocriticism, material feminism and contemporary North American literature.
-She is currently working on her doctoral dissertation on speculative fiction of selected North American Indigenous writers.
+She is currently working on her book on speculative fiction of selected North American Indigenous writers.
 In her research, she examines the relationship between human and non-human as illustrated in contemporary American fiction.
 She is a member of the Association for the Study of Literature and Environment (ASLE).

 Abigail Zajac is an undergraduate at Missouri State University.
 She plans to pursue a graduate degree after she completes her bachelor’s degree in May 2024.
 She has presented at Missouri State’s 2023 Undergraduate Literary Conference and will be presenting at the Northeastern Popular Culture’s Association’s Fall Conference.
 She is most interested in exploring the ways patriarchy effects climate change and the intersection of literature and media.